European qualifying for the 2023 finals begins on 16 September with a record 51 contenders.

 Article top media content

-The European qualifying group stage for the 2023 FIFA Women's World Cup begins on 16 September 2021 and runs until 6 September 2022.
+The European qualifying group stage for the 2023 FIFA Women's World Cup has begun with the first week of games and resumes on 21 October, running until 6 September 2022.

 The record 51 contenders are split into six groups of six teams, and three of five.
 They are competing for nine direct spots in the finals as well as the chance to play off for three other European berths, and another in the inter-confederation play-offs, which like the finals will take place in Australia and New Zealand.All the matches